 About Boat trips in Ibiza

 With beautiful beaches, secluded rocky coves and turquoise waters, there is no better way to explore the coastline of Ibiza than from a boat.
-The two main ways of doing this are to charter your own boat or to take a trip with one of the many boat trip companies located in the marina.

 |Popular Boat Trips from Ibiza|